timpelplomp/hyde_current/about.md

 - Comments (option to use Google+ or Disqus)
 - Switch to https if accessing site through http
 - Jekyll SEO
+- Font changed to subjectively improve the design

 The source code for this blog is available [here]({{ site.github.repo }}).